 |Interactive Brokers - Tiered||$0.65 ($1.00 minimum), can get down to as low as $0.15 when trading over 100,000 contracts per month|

 For the most part, options commissions are pretty similar across the board, but Tastyworks has something unique to offer traders who trade a lot of multi-legged options spreads like Iron Condors and Butterflies.
-Each leg caps at $10, meaning that, for example, the max you can pay for an Iron Condor of any size is $40.00, even if you trade a few hundred contracts per leg.
+Additionally, each leg caps at $10, meaning that, for example, the max you can pay for an Iron Condor of any size is $40.00, even if you trade a few hundred contracts per leg.

 However, for most traders that just buy some options to hedge or speculate, or maybe trade a few vertical spreads per month, the more important choice is which broker fits your needs the most, rather than scalping a few extra dollars out of your monthly commission costs.
 You can’t decide TD Ameritrade vs Fidelity, for example, by comparing a single fee.
 You need to know more about what the platform can offer you.

 - Instruction and guidance: TD Ameritrade has an abundance of materials teaching users how to use the various platforms.
 For example, Thinkorswim is an intricate trading platform that comes with a bit of a learning curve, especially for new users.
 But TD offers a complete Thinkorswim Learning Center with how-to articles and videos covering all the platform’s impressive features.
 In the Getting Started chapter, you’ll get tutorials showing how to use keyboard shortcuts, customize the platform and use interactive elements like Active Trader.
 In fact, there’s a how-to article for every single tradable security available on Thinkorswim.
-And even if you stump the FAQ section, customer service reps are standing by 24/7.
+And even if you stump the FAQ section, TD Ameritrade customer service reps are standing by 24/7.